How to Enter the CASSIES

 Step 6: Submission Checklist

-- You've activated the "View/Print Case" button in the Case Template.
+- You have activated the "View/Print Case" button in the Case Template.

-- The Entry Release Form has been signed by Agency and Client Management.
+- The Entry Release Form has been signed by Agency and Client Management and a digital copy of the signed Entry Release Form has been uploaded.

 - Your entry fee has been paid online.